 We want to make it easy for our volunteer members to contribute to the success of their community.

-All LIANZA Communities may designate any roles they feel necessary to run their group effectively.
-At minimum a LIANZA community must provide the names and contact details for one named co-ordinators or office holders, who can attend joint quarterly Zoom meetings with LIANZA Executive Director and other LIANZA Community co-ordinators or office holders.
+- You may designate any roles you feel necessary to run the group effectively.
+At minimum you must provide the names and contact details for one named co-ordinator or office holder, who can attend quarterly Zoom meetings with LIANZA Executive Director and other community members.

 FUNDING FOR LIANZA COMMUNITIES

 Financial sustainability is an essential focus for LIANZA and its membership.